A little intro to Tree Felling

 *Warning* Cutting through hinge wood before the tree falls may cause the tree to fall sideways, or even backward towards you!

-Back Cut: The cut behind the Face Notch, used to fell tree.
+Back Cut: The cut behind the Face Notch, used to fell a tree.

 Back Lean: This is the term used to describe a tree when it is leaning away from the intended felling direction.